avsa242/network-spin/README.md

 (other versions or toolchains not listed are __not supported__, and _may or may not_ work)

+## Hardware compatibility

+* Tested with ENC28J60 (primary development device)

 ## Limitations

 * Very early in development - may malfunction, or outright fail to build
 * Some things are currently hardcoded
 * API unstable (only one network device driver currently exists)
 * IP only really supports 20-byte headers
-* ICMP is currently _very_ primitive - only enough is implemented to store/retrieve metadata and is written with enough to form reply messages to echo requests.
+* spin1: ICMP is currently _very_ primitive - only enough is implemented to store/retrieve metadata and is written with enough to form reply messages to echo requests.